-- An improvement plan is being implemented by the provider and performance managed through contract meetings. - Re-procurement is now completed, with increased emphasis on recovery, while maintaining harm reduction provision. - The mobilisation and transition to the new provider "change, grow, live" (CGL) has started, with new service to start April 2018.
+- An improvement plan continues to be implemented by the provider and performance managed through contract meetings. - The mobilisation and transition to the new provider "change, grow, live" (CGL) has started and progressing well, with new service to start April 2018. - Working locally and with regional data team to improve data quality and reduce the current high number of system errors over the next 12 months.